This syllabus is valid: 2021-07-26

 Main Field of Study and progress level:

-Computing Science: Second cycle, has only first-cycle course/s as entry requirements
+Industrial Design: Second cycle, has second-cycle course/s as entry requirements

 Expected learning outcomes

 After completing the course, students will be able to:

 Account for the traditions, history and processes involved in vehicle development.